 The minimum commitment to the program is 90 days which is our preliminary evaluation period.
 During this time we assess each student, observe attitudes and behaviors and begin working on the goals they developed during their intake.
 Unlike other facilities we know there is not a magic number in terms of student development and progress.
 Some students may only require 90 days, others more.
 Be wary of facilities that require longer or more arbitrary time frames for student’s successful completion; since every student is different, so are their therapeutic needs.

-Students of the Residential program live on our 15 acre ranch, nestled in the picturesque wilderness that surrounds the quaint historical Maine town of Newport.
+Students live on our 15 acre ranch, nestled in the picturesque wilderness that surrounds the quaint historical Maine town of Newport.
 The ranch is home to a modernly remodeled farmhouse, originally built in 1860, surrounded by orchards, rolling hills, and scenic pastures.
 The family structured living conditions are very comfortable and inviting.
-The property offers an optimum learning experience where students participate in group counseling, seminars, and have access to computers for vocational and educational needs.
+The property offers an optimum learning experience where students participate in group counseling along with 1:1 walks.

 Once client has moved to the Transitional program, he will live in an apartment provided by Northwoods Ranch & Retreat.

 Outings into the community such as volunteer work, shopping, sporting excursions, appointments etc. are all supervised and the students are driven by our staff.
 Students are not permitted to have personal vehicles during the 90 day preliminary evaluation period.
 After the initial 90 days, depending on circumstances, some exceptional students may be permitted to have a personal vehicle based on parental consent and program criteria.